For purchases which are:

 Timescales

-The procurement officer should clearly set out the timescales for quotes.
+The buyer should clearly set out the timescales for quotes.
 The deadline for responses will depend on how complex the job is, but should allow you to make a considered response.
-In exceptional circumstances the procurement officer may choose to extend the deadline.
-If this happens the procurement officer will communicate this to all suppliers invited to quote.
+In exceptional circumstances the buyer may choose to extend the deadline.
+If this happens the buyer will communicate this to all suppliers invited to quote.

-It is your responsibility to ensure that your bid is submitted on time.
+It is your responsibility to ensure that your quote is submitted on time.

 Yes!
-You may ask the procurement officer questions about their invitation to quote.
-If the answers include any further information or clarification not contained within the original document the procurement officer will send this within in the Quick Quote (you will receive a notification to your email) or by email to all bidders.
+You may ask the buyer questions about their invitation to quote.
+If the answers include any further information or clarification not contained within the original document the buyer will send this within in the Quick Quote system (you will receive a notification to your email) or by email to all suppliers invited to provide a quote.
 Commercially sensitive information will not be included in this process.

 Can the Procurement Officer Ask Me Questions?

 Yes.
-Once you have submitted your bid, f there is anything in your bid that the procurement officer is unsure about then they can ask you a question (also known as a Tender Clarification in writing asking for confirmation.
-The procurement officer will include timescales by which you must respond to the clarification(s) sent.
+Once you have submitted your quote, if there is anything in your quote that the buyer is unsure about then they can ask you a question (also known as a Tender Clarification) in writing asking for confirmation.
+The buyer will include timescales by which you must respond to the clarification(s) sent.
 You must ensure that you respond in writing by the deadline provided.

-You cannot change your original bid details, you can only clarify the question being asked.
-If you have made an error in your pricing, it cannot be changed: you must either agree to stand by your original price quotation or withdraw your bid.
+You cannot change your original quote details, you can only clarify the question being asked.
+If you have made an error in your pricing, it cannot be changed: you must either agree to stand by your original price quotation or withdraw your quote.

-Occasionally, a procurement officer will interview you or invite you to give a presentation to help evaluate your quote.
-The procurement officer should include such requirements in the original Invitation to Quote or Quick Quote documents, including whether and how this part of the process will be scored.
-All suppliers will be treated equally and records of the interviews/presentations will be kept by the procurement officer for audit purposes.
+Occasionally, a buyer will interview you or invite you to give a presentation to help evaluate your quote.
+The buyer should include such requirements in the original Invitation to Quote or Quick Quote documents, including whether and how this part of the process will be scored.
+All suppliers will be treated equally and records of the interviews/presentations will be kept by the buyer for audit purposes.

 Quickfire Guide